Azure-Samples/iot-edge-samples/java/simulated_ble/README.md

 }]
 ```

-We are also required to declare modules.
-Similar to the loaders, they can also be referenced by the `name`.
-In the declaration of each module, we need to specify the loader (which should be the one we defined before) as well as the entry-point (should be the normalized class name of our module).
-Let's take the `SimulatedBleModule` as an example (sometimes even `args` is `null`, but you have to put it in the JSON file, otherwise it will cause a failure):
+Once we have declared our loaders we will also need to declare our modules as well.
+Similar to declaring the loaders, they can also be referenced by their `name` attribute.
+When declaring a module, we need to specify the loader it should use (which should be the one we defined before) and the entry-point (should be the normalized class name of our module) for each module.
+Let's take the `SimulatedBleModule` as an example (even if `args` is `null`, you need to include it in the JSON file):

 ```json
 "modules": [{